ymdatta/ASE_Spring24_Project/README.md

     (and there are many examples of this [^btw] [^stealth] [^early]).
 - **Dimensionality Reduction:** Discussing how high-dimensional data can be simplified and understood in lower dimensions.
   - See case study, below
-- **Practical Problem-Solving Strategy:** Presenting a methodical approach to problem-solving by prioritizing clustering and minimizing assumptions
+- **Practical Problem-Solving Strategy:** Presenting a thodical approach to problem-solving by prioritizing clustering and minimizing assumptions

 [^wechat23]: For more on this, see T. Menzies. keynote ASE'23,